Soft Cheeses

 America’s Conflicted Relationship with Cottage Cheese

-Cottage cheese began life in the England, as an easy, economical way for colonial cooks to use milk left over after they skimmed off the cream.
-By the 1960s, its presence in recipes and on diet plates made it a star in the United States, and by the mid-1970s, producers across the U.S. were pushing out more than a billion pounds of cottage cheese a year.
+Cottage cheese began life in England as an easy, economical way for colonial cooks to use milk left over after they skimmed off the cream.
+By the 1960s, its presence in recipes and on diet plates made it a star in the United States.
+By the mid-1970s, producers across the U.S. were pushing out more than a billion pounds of cottage cheese a year.
 Back then, yogurt was still considered a weird, sour oddity preferred by Europeans and health nuts.
-However, by the 1980s, due to changing tastes and habits, cottage cheese fell out of favor, and for the last few decades it makes only a limited appearance in the refrigerator section of supermarkets, while yogurts of all shapes and flavors sprawl across massive terrain of the dairy case.
+However, by the 1980s, due to changing tastes and habits, cottage cheese fell out of favor, and for the last few decades it makes only a limited appearance in the refrigerator section of supermarkets, while yogurts of all types sprawl across massive terrain of the dairy case.

 However, cottage cheese may be ready to stage a comeback.
 “Every seven years or so another wave comes through where we try to reposition cottage cheese,” said Dave Potter, the president of Dairy Connection in Madison, Wisconsin, which sells custom cultures and enzymes to cheese makers.
 “That’s about where we are now.”